Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Semisimplicity for interpolating partition categories

 \begin{remark} The set of all negligible morphisms $\mathcal{N}$ is a tensor ideal and the quotient category $\mathcal{R}/\mathcal{N}$ is again a spherical category with $\tr (f + \mathcal{N}) = \tr (f)$ for any endomorphism $f$ in $\mathcal{R}$. \end{remark}

+It is well-known that there are no non-zero negligible morphisms in a semisimple category (see for instance \cite[Cor.~7.1.7]{AK}).

-\begin{lemma}[{\cite[Thm.~2.6.]{EO18}}] Let $k$ be an algebraically closed field.
-Let $\mathcal{R}$ be a $k$-linear Karoubian pivotal category with coinciding left and right traces such that all morphism spaces are finite-dimensional and the trace of any nilpotent endomorphism is zero.
+\begin{lemma}[{\cite[Thm.~2.6]{EO18}}] Let $k$ be an algebraically closed field.
+Let $\mathcal{R}$ be a spherical Karoubian tensor category over $k$ such that all morphism spaces are finite-dimensional and the trace of any nilpotent endomorphism is zero.
+Then the quotient category